Skip to navigation Skip to content

 See Resources for Fees and Subsidies by Scheme and Resident Status.

-Care recipients dissatisfied with their means assessment can have the assessment reviewed by Services Australia or DVA, see Initial contact about a decision and the review of decision process.
+Care recipients dissatisfied with their means assessment can have the assessment reviewed by Services Australia or DVA, see First contact about a decision and the internal review process.

 Residential care